 My friends, this EP right here is a fucking straight up raw as hell black metal music.
 It’s fast, bleak, and malicious with a very malevolent environment revolving around it.
 The overall combination and brew of the instruments in this EP are very cold and raw, but somehow the melodies and the mirthless atmosphere manages to sound haunting and twisted as it blends perfectly with the harsher, inharmonious riffs.
 Like the earlier Mayhem, Burzum, and Darkthrone records; the guitar tone in this EP is completely razor sharp.
 The buzzsaw sound of the guitar takes the listeners to a realm of torment and iniquity.
 That ultra-thin guitar fosters an eerie and hypnotic soundscape that conjures nostalgia of an era ruled by bestial bands from Norway.

 Listeners will notice that the bass is inaudible here, well that is because of the reason that there is really no bass present during the recording of this EP.
-It is the low-ended guitar that served as a replacement for the absence of a bass.
+The Count had simply set the guitar tone to low-end, and it is this low-ended guitar that served as a replacement for the absence of a bass.
 This low guitar tone also plays a greater role than you might think as it brings that hypnotic and gloomy feel into Brood in Black‘s music.
 The low-end, yet not too muddy, guitar gives the tracks in this EP that hard-line aggression that the cvlt enthusiasts of the true black metal underground had always been craving for.
-We can compare the boggy guitar tone to a shadow of certainty that lingers beneath the intense riffs above it.
+We can compare the boggy guitar to a shadow of certainty that lingers beneath the intense riffs above it.
 The drum section of the offering is programmed, but unlike most programmed drumming it does not kill the mood as the drums here follow basic patterns that are generally effective at maintaining each song’s power even though sometimes that mechanical sound hovers above.

 Moving on to the vocal department of this EP, we would find horrid and ghastly rasped vocal delivery vomited by Count Corinth.
 It might not be unique and one of a kind, but it sure hell sounds threatening, evil, and dark as of those vocal haulages we can find in the second wave of black metal bands from Norway.
 Corinth‘s vocal style also accords with the music that he wants to achieve with the “Arrival of Death“.
 The production of the album is to the same degree as the early Norwegian scene in some standards, but even so, it also has that caliber where the listeners can evidently perceive the presence of the instruments in the record.
 Most critics and fans usually complain about this kind of production quality, but this style is really a key factor in making a BM offering more dark and noxious.
 For me, this biting and nippy quality in the production is not really a big issue in this genre as black metal is really not based on well-polished and good quality production.
 What I am trying to say here is that this album right here is how black metal should sound in its purest form.